HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/flexnet_license_and_delivery.md

-# FlexNet Software Delivery Portal Entitlement Checking
+# FlexNet software delivery portal entitlement checking

 ## Prerequisites
 The following elements are the prerequisites for configuring the HCL DX Cloud Native V9.5 entitlements to be deployed on supported Kubernetes platforms using the FlexNet License and Delivery Portal for entitlement checking: